captainhomeservices/firstdraftrepository/src/content/blog/Benthic Barriers Complete Guide to Lake Bottom Weed Control.md

 ### Limitations

 **Cost Considerations**
-- Higher upfront investment ($15,000+ per acre for professional installation)
+- Higher upfront investment for professional installation
-- However, cost-effective when compared to repeated herbicide treatments over 5 years
+- However, highly cost-effective long-term: once vegetation is removed for initial installation, you only pay minimal maintenance fees
+- No repeated removal costs like other methods require

 **Installation Challenges**
 - Requires professional expertise for proper placement